ehsan-zehtabchi/Smart-Flowerpot-ATmega32/README.md

 ## Author

-Designed and implemented as an AVR embedded systems project based on the ATmega32 platform.
+Designed and implemented as an AVR embedded systems project based on the ATmega32 platform by Ehsan Zehtabchi.